 Types

-Most of these units are passive, which means that they don’t need any additional power to function.
+Most of these units are passive, meaning that they don’t need any additional power to function.
 Active attenuators need the power to work and can be more versatile than passive attenuators.
 They have a mini amplifier inside them, which – as well as reducing volumes – can boost too.

 Matching Amp Impedance